General info

 Description

-The ride is a freefall ride which includes dark ride scenes on multiple floors in the building.
-Riders are sometimes offered a glimpse of the outside world when the doors of the elevator open for a short time.
+The attraction is a freefall ride which includes dark ride scenes on multiple floors in the building.
+Riders are offered a glimpse of the outside world when the doors of the elevator briefly open.

-The (high speed) elevators of the original Tower of Terror attraction in Disney's Hollywood Studios (Walt Disney World, 1994) were supplied by Otis Elevator Company.
-While it has not been confirmed, it is assumed that Otis also supplied the elevators for this installation.
+The high speed elevators of the original Tower of Terror attraction at Disney's Hollywood Studios (Walt Disney World) were supplied by Otis Elevator Company.
+The Japanese version has theirs instead manufactured by Mitsubishi Heavy Industries.

 History

-タワー・オブ・テラー / Tower of Terror is the third installation of the Tower of Terror-rides of Disney.
-It is the first not to feature the Twilight Zone-theme, as the Japanese culture is not familiar with the television series.
-The new storyline of Harrison Hightower III was created especially for this installation.
+タワー・オブ・テラー / Tower of Terror is the third installation of Disney's Tower of Terror attractions.
+It is the first not to feature the Twilight Zone theme, as the Japanese culture is not familiar with the television series.
+The story of Harrison Hightower III was created especially for this installation, making this a completely unique version of Terror of Terror.

-Tower of Terorr features a similar ride system as the versions in Disney California Adventure (Disneyland Resort, 2004) and Walt Disney Studios (Disneyland Resort Paris, 2007).
-A simpler version compared to its original in Disney's Hollywood Studios (Walt Disney World, 1994), without the use of Automatic Guided Vehicles.
+The attraction has a similar ride system to the versions in Disney California Adventure (Disneyland Resort) and Walt Disney Studios (Disneyland Resort Paris, 2007).
+This is a simpler version compared to the original system at Disney's Hollywood Studios (Walt Disney World), without the use of Automatic Guided Vehicles.

 Statistics